w3c/ServiceWorker/explainer.md

 The ServiceWorker itself is a bit of JavaScript that runs in a context that's very much like a [shared worker](http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html#shared-workers "HTML5 Shared Workers").

-The browser now attempts to download and "install" `ctrl.js`; a process covered later in this document.
+The browser now attempts to download and "install" `worker.js`; a process covered later in this document.
 Once it is successfully installed, our `success!` message will be sent to the console and, crucially, the next time the user visits `index.html` or any other page located at `http://videos.example.com/`, `ctrl.js` will be consulted about what to do and what content to load -- even if the device has no internet connection.
 On pages that are "controlled" in this way, other resources (like the image in the body) are also requested first from `ctrl.js` before the normal browser cache is consulted for them.

 ### Controlled & Uncontrolled Documents

 The first time `http://videos.example.com/index.html` is loaded, all the resources it requests will come from the network.
 That means that even if the browser runs the install snippet for `ctrl.js`, fetches it, and finishes installing it before it begins fetching `logo.png`, the new ServiceWorker script won't be consulted about loading `logo.png`.
-This is down to the first rule of ServiceWorkers:
+This is the first rule of ServiceWorkers:

 > Documents live out their whole lives using the ServiceWorker they start with.

-This means that if a document starts life _without_ a ServiceWorker, even if one is installed for a matching bit of URL space, it won't suddenly get a ServiceWorker later in life.
-Same goes for documents that are loaded with a ServiceWorker which might later call `navigator.serviceWorker.unregister("/*")`.
-Put another way, `registerServiceWorker()` and `unregisterServiceWorker()` only affects the *next* document(s).
+This means that if a document starts life _without_ a ServiceWorker it won't suddenly get a ServiceWorker later in life, even if one is installed for a matching bit of URL space during the doucment's lifetime.
+This means documents that are loaded with a ServiceWorker which might later call `navigator.serviceWorker.unregister("/*")` do not become controlled by that worker.
+Put another way, `registerServiceWorker()` and `unregisterServiceWorker()` only affect *subsequent* navigations.

 This is good for a couple of important reasons:

   - Graceful fallback.
 Browsers that don't yet understand ServiceWorkers will still understand these pages.
-  - Related: [good URLs are forever](http://www.w3.org/Provider/Style/URI).
-Apps that respect some URLs with a ServiceWorker should do sane things without one when users navigate to those locations.
-This is key to "URL-friendly" apps that exhibit the ur-social behaviors that make the web so good for collaboration, sharing, and all the rest.
+  - [Good URLs are forever](http://www.w3.org/Provider/Style/URI).
+Apps that respect some URLs with a ServiceWorker should do sane things without the SW in play.
+This is good for users and good for the web.
-  - It forces you to have URLs!
-Some modern apps platforms have forsaken this core principle of the web and suffer for it.
-The web should never make the same mistake.
-  - Developers are less likely to paint themselves into a corner by relying on ServiceWorkers when they shouldn't.
-If it doesn't work without the ServiceWorker, it'll be obvious the first time a new page is loaded or by unregistering the ServiceWorker.
-Not ideal for testing, but it beats AppCache and can be made better with tools over time.
-  - Reasoning about a page that gets a ServiceWorker halfway through its lifetime -- or worse, loses its ServiceWorker -- is incredibly painful.
-If an uncontrolled page could become controlled, there's a natural tendency to stuff core app behavior into the ServiceWorker and then try to "block" until the ServiceWorker is installed.
-This isn't webby and it's not a good user experience.
-And given that there's no obvious way to synchronize on ServiceWorker installation gracefully, the patterns that would emerge are ghastly even to think about.
+  - Reasoning about a page that gets a ServiceWorker halfway through its lifetime -- or worse, has its ServiceWorker replaced -- is complicated.
+Allowing apps to opt into this (complicated) power is good, but making it the default is make-work for most apps.

 ## A Quick Game of `onfetch`

-ServiceWorkers, once installed, can choose to handle resource loading.
-Before going to the network to fetch a document that matches the ServiceWorker's scope, the worker is consulted, including when fetching the document payload itself.
+Once installed, Service Workers can choose to handle resource requests.
+A navigation that matches the ServiceWorker's origin and scope

 Here's an example of a ServiceWorker that only handles a single resource (`/services/inventory/data.json`) but which logs out requests for all resources it is consulted for: